Best Ayurvedic Teas for Wellness

 Your personalized tea suggestion will appear here!

-Frequently Asked Questions About Ayurvedic Teas
+Frequently Asked Questions About Ayurvedic Tea

 What’s the best Ayurvedic tea for digestion?

-Can I drink Ayurvedic teas every day?
+Can I drink Ayurvedic herbal tea every day?

-Are Ayurvedic teas safe during pregnancy?
+Is Ayurvedic herbal tea safe during pregnancy?

 I was cautious during pregnancy, avoiding teas like triphala or licorice after my doctor’s advice.
-Mild teas like tulsi felt safe, but I always checked with my practitioner first.
+Mild teas like tulsi felt gentler, but I always checked with my practitioner first.
 Your baby’s safety comes first, so consult a professional.

 What are Ayurvedic teas?